Skip to content

 }

-• Default: { enterSubmit: true, tabSubmit: true, openMenu: true, rangeSeparator: '-' }
+• Default: { enterSubmit: true, tabSubmit: true, openMenu: 'open', rangeSeparator: '-' }

 • enterSubmit: When enabled, pressing enter will select a date if the input value is a valid date object